beccam/katakoda-scenarios/python/step7.md

 `exit()`{{execute}}

 ## Awesome!
-Now you know how to perform basic CRUD operations with the DataStax Driver for Apache Cassandra™.
+Now you know how to perform basic CRUD operations with the DataStax Python Driver for Apache Cassandra™.